-It is important that you read very carefully the conditions of a work licence if one is granted, your licence will be subject to restrictions, such as:-
+It is important that you read carefully the conditions of a work licence if one is granted.
+Your licence will be subject to restrictions, such as:

-- You must carry your licence and court order around when driving;
+- you must carry your licence and court order when driving;

 If you drive outside of those conditions, that will be a breach of the work licence.
 Your work licence will be cancelled.
 It is likely you will also be charged with breaching a condition of your work licence which is a potentially serious offence carrying further penalties.